 This Order requires the Permittee to inspect 20 percent of the facilities and/or operations annually, or up to 250 facilities and/or operations, which will result in equal to or less than the number of inspections required by Order No. R3-2012-0005.
 This more flexible approach is based on the Permittee's experience implementing the requirements in Order No. R3-2012-0005.
 The Permittee has refined its commercial and industrial facility oversight program.
 For example, the City clearly tracks inspections and inspection findings, has outlined clear escalating enforcement protocols for instances of non-compliance, has detailed inspection and facility checklists, and strategically plans inspections (e.g., evening inspections for facilities likely to have discharges after regular work hours).
-However, the Permittee has had shortfalls in oversight of some of the larger industrial facilities within the Order coverage area.
 Because this Order requires the City to inspect high priority sites, even if this Order results in a slight reduction to the number of facility inspections, the Permittee will still be required to provide effective oversight of all the larger facilities that pose a higher threat to water quality.